dmitry-merzlyakov/nledger/build.md

 It is also possible to build NLedger by means of MSBuild only with no Visual Studio installed;
 you will need to install Microsoft build and testing components on your own.

+If you want to create an MSI installation package, you also need to have Wix 3.10 or higher installed on your machine.
+It is an optional step; you can omit it if want to limit the number of third-parties on your environment.

 Therefore, the required development software components are:

 1. PowerShell 4.0 or higher (5.0 is recommended);